 If, however, you don’t have all the time in the world to learn how to write a resume that can compete in 2018, hire an expert resume-writer.

 There is some good resume-writing advice out there, but reading a good piece of advice does not magically give you the ability to apply your new-found knowledge to a new resume.
-It’s one thing to become enlightened—it’s another to have an “a ha” moment.
+It’s one thing to become enlightened—it’s another to have that critical “a-ha” moment.
 Knowing how to apply guidance and advice to your resume specifically, your work history, experience, qualifications, skill sets, education, and personality, takes practice.
-If you have written five or less resumes in your life, you need more practice.
+If you have written five or fewer resumes in your life, you need more practice.
 One effective way to work toward writing really great resumes is to write your resume for several different job opportunities, i.e.: job ads.
-If you are currently in a serious job-search you will have to tailor your resume specifically for each position you apply for, so that’s good practice.
-And don’t forget the cover letter!
+If you are currently in a serious job-search you will tailor your resumes specifically for each position you apply for, so that’s good practice.
+And don’t forget the cover letters!

 The point of this article is to let you know that while you might very well be capable of writing your own resume, the process is time-consuming, the advice is sometimes confusing (good/bad Internet articles), the journey is tiring, and the results can be frustrating.

 I have pulled a few excerpts from a LinkedIn article by Stacie Renna ➦ Talent Acquisition Specialist.
 She reads hundreds of resumes written for almost every conceivable industry.
 I don’t know Stacie personally and in fact, am not familiar with her work, so I can’t vouch for her in any way, other than to support her professional opinion as it relates to resume-writing.